Loop induced top quark FCNC through top quark and dark matter interactions: Collider Search at the LHC

-In this section we discuss the constraints from LHC to our simplified model.
-The processes of interests to us include pair production of the colored mediators ($\phi_i$, with $i=1,2,d$) and the associated production of mediators with DM.
-It has been shown that the second process plays a subdominant effects to constrain the model parameter space, and will be neglected from here on~\cite{Mohan:2019zrk}.
-The pair of mediators could be produced through the strong force and the Yukawa interactions; see Fig.~\ref{Fig:scalarproduction}.
-We could use the null results from squark searches at the LHC to estimate the limits for our simplified model~\cite{Sirunyan:2019ctn}.
+In this section we dedicate to explore the LHC limits to our simplified model.
+The processes of interests to us at the LHC include pair production of the colored scalars ($\phi_i$, with $i=1,2,d$) and the associated production of scalars with DM candidate $\chi$.
+It has been shown that the later process plays a subdominant role to constrain the model parameter space, and will be neglected from here on~\cite{Mohan:2019zrk}.
+The pair production of scalars could be generated through the strong force and the Yukawa interactions; see Fig.~\ref{Fig:scalarproduction}.
+We should note that those colored scalars have the same performance as the squarks in the supersymmetric models at the LHC, as a result, we can use the limits from squark searches at the LHC to estimate the bounds of our simplified model~\cite{Sirunyan:2019ctn}.

-From the discussion of the top quark FCNC in Sec.~\ref{sec:FCNC}, $m_1\ll m_{d,2}$ is required in order to generate a sizable top quark FCNC signal at the LHC.
-As a consequence, the cross section of $\phi_i$ pair production would be determined by $m_1$ and the contributions from $\phi_{2,d}$ could be ignored.
-We consider separately the two decay channels $\phi_1\to \chi u$ and $\phi_1\to \chi t$ in the analysis.
-The branching ratios in these channels are depending on the Yukawa couplings $y_{u,t}$ and the mass splitting between $\phi_1$ and $\chi$.
-The signal events are characterized by multiple jets or top quarks and large missing transverse momentum.
-Both of them have been searched by ATLAS and CMS collaborations~\cite{Aad:2020aze,Aad:2020sgw,Sirunyan:2019ctn,Sirunyan:2020tyy} and it shows that the bounds from the top quark is much weaker than the multiple jets final states in most parameter space~\cite{Sirunyan:2019ctn}.
-Therefore, it would be a good approximation to use $pp\to \phi_1\phi_1^*\to \chi\chi u\bar{u}$ channel to estimate the limits from LHC.
+The colored scalar $\phi_{1,2,d}$ could decay to light quark/top quark plus DM candidate $\chi$ and both of them have been searched by ATLAS and CMS collaborations~\cite{Aad:2020aze,Aad:2020sgw,Sirunyan:2019ctn,Sirunyan:2020tyy}.
+It shows that the bounds from the top quark decay mode are much weaker than the light quark case in the most parameter space~\cite{Sirunyan:2019ctn}.
+Therefore, we will only consider the light quark decay mode in this work, i.e. $\phi_{1,2}\to u\chi$ and $\phi_d\to d\chi$.

-We use MadGraph5~\cite{Alwall:2014hca} to generate the parton level events at 13 TeV and pass them to PYTHIA~\cite{Sjostrand:2014zea} for showering and hadroniation.
-The Delphes package is used to simulate the detector smearing effects~\cite{deFavereau:2013fsa}.
-Following the analysis strategy of CMS collaboration~\cite{Sirunyan:2019ctn}, we require the following kinematic cuts:
+We generate the parton level events at 13 TeV LHC using MadGraph5~\cite{Alwall:2014hca} and pass them to PYTHIA~\cite{Sjostrand:2014zea} for showering and hadroniation, and simulate the collider smearing effects utilizing Delphes~\cite{deFavereau:2013fsa}.
+Then, following the analysis strategy of CMS collaboration~\cite{Sirunyan:2019ctn}, we require the following kinematic cuts on the events: